ljnsn/cz-conventional-gitmoji/README.md

       - id: conventional-gitmoji
 ```

-Make sure to install the relevant pre-commit hooks with

 To use `commitizen` hooks with `conventional-gitmoji`, you need to add the package as an extra dependency.

 ```yaml